lancewilhelm/retroboard/web/README.md

 - **Vue 3**: Modern reactive framework with Composition API
 - **Vite**: Fast build tool and dev server
+- **Socket.IO Client**: WebSocket library for real-time communication
-- **API Proxy**: Development server proxies `/api` requests to port 5000
+- **API Proxy**: Development server proxies `/api` requests and WebSocket to port 5000

+### Communication Pattern

+- **Commands** (switch app, update config) → REST API POST requests
+- **Real-time updates** (app changes, settings) → WebSocket events
+- **No polling** - Server pushes updates when state changes

 ## Troubleshooting

 ### Cannot connect to server
 - Ensure the RetroBoard server is running on port 5000
 - Check that the server is accessible at `http://localhost:5000/api/health`
+- Verify WebSocket connection in browser console: "WebSocket connected"
+- Check server logs for "Client connected via WebSocket"

 ### App not updating
-- The web interface polls for the current app name every 2 seconds
-- Config is NOT auto-refreshed to prevent overwriting your edits
-- Click "🔄 Refresh" to manually reload config from server
+- Check the connection indicator (should be green)
-- Check browser console for errors
+- Open browser console and look for WebSocket errors
-- Verify the server is responding to API requests
+- Verify the server has `flask-socketio` installed
+- Click "🔄 Refresh" to manually request state update
+- WebSocket automatically reconnects if disconnected

 ### Configuration not applying
 - Make sure you click "Switch to App" or "Update Config" after changing values